OwenCochell/mctools/README.md

  You can also run mcli.py(which is located in the parent directory) if you downloaded the source code and did not install via pip/setuptools.

- This will generate the help menu for mcli.
+ The above command will generate the help menu for mcli.
 To learn more about mcli, please check out the [mcli documentation](https://mctools.readthedocs.io/en/latest/mcli.html).

  # Documentation